 Will It Suit Me?

 If ever a car was aimed at women, it has to be the Renault Clio.
 The advertising of course has been legendary.
-Unless you've been living in a cave for the last couple of decades, you can't have avoided Nicole & Co, the 'Size Matters' campaign, billboard ads suggesting that we've all "lost our 'va va voom'" and more recently, the 'Britain vs France' ads.
+Unless you've been living in a cave for the last couple of decades, you can't have avoided Nicole & Co, the 'Size Matters' campaign, billboard ads suggesting that we've all "lost our 'va va voom'" and, a few years back, the 'Britain vs France' ads.
 I won't air my personal views on whether size matters, but I have to agree that this little car has had a massive impact on the shape of the supermini market - past and present.

 This improved Clio is a stylistic step forward from its predecessor, but it's still recognisable as a Clio.
-The front end design features a prominent Renault logo, set bold and upright to a gloss black background.
+This facelifted version gets a smarter nose, with an eye-catching full-LED lighting signature, including C-shaped daytime running lights in the case of certain versions.
+At the front, the grille which houses the Renault diamond has been redesigned, as has the lower part of the grille which is wider to add a more modern feel to the front end.
 The sporty silhouette is achieved by integrated rear door handles concealed close to the rear quarter lights and cleverly disguised shutlines.
 With a lower ride height, wider tracks, wheels pushed out wide within the arches, and a reduction in the gap between the wheels and wheel arches, the Clio looks hunkered down and purposeful.
 What would Nicole and Papa have made of all this?

-I found the interior to be an even bigger step onwards from iteration three of the Clio.
-That car ushered in a bigger, more spacious cabin and the fourth generation model builds on that with massively improved perceived quality.
+I found the interior to be an even bigger step onwards from the old iteration three of the Clio that I well remember.
+That car ushered in a bigger, more spacious cabin and the fourth generation model has built on that with massively improved perceived quality.
 The dashboard is sculpted in the shape of an aircraft wing, with a multimedia system on the centre console, a wide range of colour options, a digital speedometer, striking seats and chrome and gloss-black trim highlights.